egberts/egberts.github.io-src/content/articles/vxlan.md

         virtio   52:54:12:a7:89:1f

 1: A virtual network automatically created by libvirt.
-It is used by the virtual machine VM1.
+Used by the virtual machine VM1.

 2: A network bridge with the attached VXLAN network.
-The vnet1 network is connected to that bridge.
+The vnet1 network connects to that bridge.

 Verify the interface attached to the vxlan1-br0 network bridge on the host.